alibaba-edu/Alita/README.md

 ### Build Benchmarks

-To perform the fine-grain exploration on the effects of various resource contentions, we use three programs that generate frequent split locks, use large LLC space, and consume high power as the `resource polluters` (`bus polluter`, `LLC polluter`, and `power polluter`):
+To perform the fine-grain exploration on the effects of various resource contentions, we use three programs that generate frequent split locks, use large LLC space, and consume high power as the `resource polluters` (`bus polluter`, `LLC polluter`, and `power polluter`),

 - `Bus polluter`: [splitlock](./splitlock.c)
 - `LLC polluter`: [Cachebench V2.1](http://icl.cs.utk.edu/llcbench/cachebench.html)
 - `Power polluter`: [Mprime v29.8,build 6](https://www.mersenne.org/download/)

+Linpack is used for temperature measurement of the cores when they execute a high-power program.

 - [Linpack V1.0.0](https://www.top500.org/project/linpack/)

-To evaluate Alta, we use representative workloads from **Parsec benchmark suite** and **TailBench** that includes both the scientific workloads and latency-sensitive Internet services as the benchmarks.
+To evaluate Alita, we use representative workloads from **Parsec benchmark suite** and **TailBench** that includes both the scientific workloads and latency-sensitive Internet services as the benchmarks.
 Parsec focuses on emerging workloads and was designed to be representative of shared-memory programs for multiprocessors.
 Tailbench focuses on emerging user-facing Internet services that have stringent latency requirement.  *Xpian* (xp) and *shore* (sh) in the TailBench are web service and database workloads that are widely-used in real Clouds.
 We choose these benchmarks to reveal the real-system workloads.

 - [Parsec Suite V2.1](https://parsec.cs.princeton.edu/)
 - [TailBench Suite V0.9](http://tailbench.csail.mit.edu/)